jackhutson/weather/README.md

 # Weather App

-This application uses a nextjs client served by a go gin web server which retrieves hourly forecasts from the national weather service API based on ZipCode.
+This application uses a nextjs client served by a go gin web server which retrieves hourly forecasts from the national weather service API based on provided US ZipCode.

 ## Configuration